 When you analyze potential customers, you’ll learn how to identify your target market more accurately.
 A target market analysis includes the following components that will determine the type of data you collect in the future.
 These elements include:

-The “who,” of course, is your potential customer.
+The “who,” of course, is your potential customer or buyer persona.
 To truly understand your audience, describe your potential customers by their gender, age, education, and any other defining characteristics.

 This is the motivational factor that inspires your target market.
 The “what” might include their interests, hobbies, values, or general needs.
 Defining the “what” includes analyzing what aspects of your company’s products or services would best resonate with those needs.
 This is best determined by considering what problems your product or service can solve.

 The “when” is the period of time when your target customer is most likely to make a purchase.
 This could be a particular time, like a month or week, but it could also include the frequency of purchases if you’re offering a subscription service.
 Some products and services are purchased at specific times during the day, which should also be considered.